Put us to the test

 If the dozens of case studies on our website aren’t enough to convince you that we do what we say, why not put us to the test?

-A trial lets you experience what it’s like to use Nomio as a real customer.
-There’s no ‘sample data’ or pre-prepared demo environment: we give you a fully functioning repository that’s built from your actual contract data.
+A trial lets you experience what it’s like to use Nomio as a paying customer.
+There’s no ‘sample data’ or pre-prepared demo environment.
+Instead, we give you a fully functioning repository that’s built from your actual contract data.

 How a Nomio trial works